-Marl breakwater provides oyster habitat and shoreline protection of marsh at Swanquarter NWR.
+Marl breakwater provides oyster habitat and

 Strategy 1.4: Conserve, restore, and as appropriate and practicable, establish new ecological connections among conservation areas to facilitate fish, wildlife, and plant migration, range shifts, and other transitions.

 A number of ongoing habitat connectivity projects focus on restoring connectivity in freshwater stream and river habitats by removing or replacing man-made features or modifications that are impeding fish passage.
 Climate change has made some of these projects even more critical because in many instances, the very structures that impede fish passage to colder waters are also creating flooding and erosion issues for local people and communities due to more intense rainfall events that are increasing in frequency.